-We’re delighted to share with you the first official proposal of the Sad Cat Cartel.
+We’re delighted to share with you the first official proposal of the Sad Cat Capital.
 Meow!

 This proposal gives the DAO a venue to de-risk early-stage token and NFT investments at the time they become liquid.
 By mandate the DAO would be able to do so quickly and flexibly, giving it more opportunities to benefit from short-term market conditions.
 It will also reduce the amount of governance overhead for something that is, in our opinion, a clear win for the DAO.

 The DAO is doing a lot of SAFT and NFT investments.
 Usually, these occur in the early stages of a project.
 Where tokens or NFTs are sold at a fixed price to early supporters, usually with a vesting schedule.
 At this stage, there is normally no liquidity for the given NFT or token.

 Then, there usually is a second stage, where the token or NFTs starts trading, but the early supporters are still subject to a vesting schedule, hence their tokens stay illiquid.
 When these investments finally become liquid, when both the lock has expired and the token or NFT trades at the open market - they often trade at high multiples of the purchase price.
 This means the DAO effectively sits on a profit.
 There is currently no clear path or protocol in place where the DAO de-risks one of the investments or takes profit on one of the investments.